hmlendea/dl-desktop/README.md

 [![Get it from the AUR](https://raw.githubusercontent.com/hmlendea/readme-assets/master/install_from_aur.png)](https://aur.archlinux.org/packages/duolingo-desktop-git/) [![Get it from FlatHub](https://raw.githubusercontent.com/hmlendea/readme-assets/master/badges/stores/flathub.png)](https://flathub.org/apps/details/ro.go.hmlendea.DL-Desktop) [![Get it from the Snap Store](https://raw.githubusercontent.com/snapcore/snap-store-badges/master/EN/%5BEN%5D-snap-store-white.png)](https://snapcraft.io/duolingo-desktop)

+**Note**: _Only the FlatHub version is supported by this repository, the rest are community-supported and issues should be reported on their respective pages._

 ## Using a package manager

 On Arch Linux, the package is available on the AUR ([duolingo-desktop-git](https://aur.archlinux.org/packages/duolingo-desktop-git/)).